 Shelters.
 Use shelters to protect cats from extreme weather.
 (A number of do-it-yourself options can be found online.)
 Be sure to keep shelters clean and in good condition, and locate them discreetly to avoid drawing attention to the cats.
 Shelters shouldn’t be placed on property without permission from the property owner.

 Colony tracking.
 Having detailed colony data (original population, current population, number of cats sterilized, kitten births, number of cats pulled, etc.) can be invaluable for demonstrating the effectiveness of TNR.
-(See “Additional Resources” below for a link to an example of a colony tracking system.)
+(See “Additional Resources” below for links to examples of colony tracking systems.)

 Note: Special care must be taken to ensure that colony and caregiver records are protected, which might mean that they remain the property of a nonprofit organization that is not considered a designee of a government agency.
 Otherwise, this sensitive information might be made public via public records requests.